 Employees approved for benefits shall follow the required claims process.
 Partial use of sick time is allowed to bring compensation up to full normal pay.
-Employees do not usually accrue credit in the NYS Retirement System unless sick time is used.
-In that case, credit in the NYS Retirement System would be pro-rated.
-In any event, such credits are subject to the rules of the Retirement System.
 The Worker's Compensation Board is responsible for the review and approval of claims.

 C. Paid Family Leave